zknepp1/AI-Models-for-Investment-Portfolio-Development/README.md

 Once the main program is executed, the program will ask the user for a list of stocks to put in the algorithmic trader.
 Please keep in mind that the model building process is very time consuming.
 Make sure your machine has plenty of memory.

 ![image](https://github.com/zknepp1/Knepp_OUDSA5900/assets/41703755/1132876f-4271-41d9-8cf2-5ed06b641eb6)

+Enter the stock labels one-by-one in all CAPS.
+When you are finished entering the stocks, type "EXIT"

 ![image](https://github.com/zknepp1/Knepp_OUDSA5900/assets/41703755/e4423011-d485-47cb-810b-ee996ee1a2a4)